 Section 3: Duties of Officers

-President-the duties of the president are to oversee and run the meetings and activities of the club by providing direction and ideas.
+Te duties of the president are to oversee and run the meetings and activities of the club by providing direction and ideas.
 The president will form the agendas, delegate assignments, work with the other officers, set-up meeting sights, and make sure the club runs smoothly.
 The president will conduct all voting procedures and follow through with all decisions made.

-Vice President-the duties of the vice president are to aid the president in any way possible such as helping with the agendas, voting, and organization of events.
+The duties of the vice president are to aid the president in any way possible such as helping with the agendas, voting, and organization of events.
 The vice president will help conduct the meetings and activities and see that all duties are completed.

-Secretary-the duties of the secretary are to record the events of each meeting, what is completed and what is not, events that are planned during each meeting, and making sure the meetings run according to schedule by keeping track of time.
+The duties of the secretary are to record the events of each meeting, what is completed and what is not, events that are planned during each meeting, and making sure the meetings run according to schedule by keeping track of time.
 The secretary will also maintain an accurate account of membership and attendance.

-Treasurer-the duties of the treasurer include keeping record of the club's budget, what is spent on certain activities or items, how much money the club currently has available, and the amounts the club has delegated out to specific events.
+The duties of the treasurer include keeping record of the club's budget, what is spent on certain activities or items, how much money the club currently has available, and the amounts the club has delegated out to specific events.
 The treasurer will also prepare budget requests whenever necessary.

-Website person-the duties of the website person are to construct the website and to keep it updated with information about the club, activities, meetings, and important dates and information.
+The duties of the website person are to construct the website and to keep it updated with information about the club, activities, meetings, and important dates and information.

 Article IV: Meetings